-- UK government publications relating to the WEEE Regulations, including guidance published at the time the WEEE Regulations were introduced;1 - data published by the Environment Agency; - information from the recycling trade press; and - discussions with JTA members concerning the WEEE market and operation of the Fee. - 1.6 We identify where we have relied on this information throughout the report.
+- data published by the Environment Agency; - information from the recycling trade press; and - discussions with JTA members concerning the WEEE market and operation of the Fee. - 1.6 We identify where we have relied on this information throughout the report.